StockSharp/doc/en/topics/api/indicators/custom_indicator.md

 }
 ```

 Such indicators should inherit from the [BaseComplexIndicator](xref:StockSharp.Algo.Indicators.BaseComplexIndicator) class and pass the indicator's components to [BaseComplexIndicator.InnerIndicators](xref:StockSharp.Algo.Indicators.BaseComplexIndicator.InnerIndicators).
+In addition, each complex indicator must declare its own value type derived from `ComplexIndicatorValue`.

 ## Example of a Complex Indicator with SaveLoad Implementation